Sasanian Empire: Arts, science, and literature

-The Sasanian Dynasty, like the Achaemenid, originated in the province of Pars.
+The Sasanian dynasty, like the Achaemenid, originated in the province of Pars.
 The Sasanians saw themselves as successors of the Achaemenids, after the Hellenistic and Parthian interlude, and believed that it was their destiny to restore the greatness of Persia.

-In reviving the glories of the Achaemenid past, the Sasanians were no mere imitators.
+When reviving the glories of the Achaemenid past, the Sasanians went beyond imitation.
 The art of this period reveals an astonishing virility, in certain respects anticipating key features of Islamic art.
 Sasanian art combined elements of traditional Persian art with Hellenistic elements and influences.
-The conquest of Persia by Alexander the Great had inaugurated the spread of Hellenistic art into Western Asia.
+The conquest of Persia by Alexander the Great helped introduce Hellenistic art to the East.
 Though the East accepted the outward form of this art, it never really assimilated its spirit.
-Already in the Parthian period, Hellenistic art was being interpreted freely by the peoples of the Near East.
-Throughout the Sasanian period, there was reaction against it.
+By the Parthian period, Hellenistic art was being interpreted freely by the peoples of the Near East, and during the Sasanian period, there was reaction against it.
 Sasanian art revived forms and traditions native to Persia, and in the Islamic period, these reached the shores of the Mediterranean.
 According to Fergusson:

 Surviving palaces illustrate the splendor in which the Sasanian monarchs lived.
-Examples include palaces at Firuzabad and Bishapur in Fars, and the capital city of Ctesiphon in the Asoristan province (present-day Iraq).
+Examples include palaces at Firuzabad and Bishapur in pars, and the capital city of Ctesiphon in the Asoristan province (present-day Iraq).
 In addition to local traditions, Parthian architecture influenced Sasanian architectural characteristics.
 All are characterized by the barrel-vaulted iwans introduced in the Parthian period.
 During the Sasanian period, these reached massive proportions, particularly at Ctesiphon.
 There, the arch of the great vaulted hall, attributed to the reign of Shapur I (241–272), has a span of more than 80 ft and reaches a height of 118 ft.
 This magnificent structure fascinated architects in the centuries that followed and has been considered one of the most important examples of Persian architecture.
 Many of the palaces contain an inner audience hall consisting, as at Firuzabad, of a chamber surmounted by a dome.
 The Persians solved the problem of constructing a circular dome on a square building by employing squinches, or arches built across each corner of the square, thereby converting it into an octagon on which it is simple to place the dome.
 The dome chamber in the palace of Firuzabad is the earliest surviving example of the use of the squinch, suggesting that this architectural technique was probably invented in Persia.